 If there was one day that fully encompassed the highs and lows of Cannes, it was May 21.
 Once Upon A Time In Hollywood was premiering late that afternoon, and Tarantino-mania was in full swing.
-Movie star sightings had begun around breakfast; the paparazzi that typically waited til 4pm were in out in hordes by lunch.
+Movie star sightings had begun around breakfast; the paparazzi that typically waited till 4pm were out in hordes by lunch.
 Large sons of media execs, armed with sternum-buttoned tux shirts and dangled D&G shades and baby blue tickets and women paid not to hate them, galavanted from hotel bar to hotel bar in preparation for The Hottest Movie Event Of The Year, Brah.
 Sometimes, in their galavanting, they’d make accidental eye-contact with me.
 It’d take a second to process it all — the Cinephile badge, sun-broiled suit, sign with “(All I Want For My 30th Birthday Is) UN INVITATION S.V.P!
 TARANTINO — Once Upon A Time…” scrawled in dry-erase marker.
 But eventually they’d get it.
 I wanted one of those blue things, didn’t I (flashing one suggestively).
 Ha.
 How much?
 Thousand euro?
 Two?
 Didn’t think so.

 Not that my groveling was particularly noble, either.
 Even if you fudged the birthday (May 23rd) and accepted me as some Quentin acolyte (I’m not), what gave me the right to expect this over the thousands of other clamorers who took to the streets?
 The invite-only model is a terrible system, and it doesn’t lend itself to rational thought.
 Yet when a young woman planted next to me and nabbed one of those blue tickets 30 minutes before showtime, I felt a very real resentment towards her — for breaking my winning streak, for taking what I was owed.
 Much like the middle-aged cinephiles I’d been passing all week (who left most red carpets empty-handed) probably resented my ageist “luck” and faux starving-20something routine, perfunctory congrats notwithstanding.
 And so, after hating a few dozen people for no good reason, I went back to my corner to do what I always did: erase and replace with the same phoned-in urgency, this time for the second red carpet premiere of the evening.
 “INVITATION S.V.P!
 GISAENGCHUNG (PARASITE).”